Hatch vs Poblano: Two Roasting Chiles, Compared

 Quick Comparison

-Hatch Chile measures 1K–8K SHU while Poblano Pepper registers 1K–2K SHU — making Hatch Chile 4× hotter.
+Hatch Chile measures 1K–8K SHU while Poblano Pepper registers 1K–2K SHU.
+That makes Hatch Chile about 4x hotter by upper SHU range.
 Hatch Chile is known for its earthy and sweet flavor (C. annuum), while Poblano Pepper offers earthy and rich notes (C. annuum).

 Hatch Chile